-Nemacolin Woodlands (NWL), a Five Star resort, spa and golf club located in Fayetteville, Pennsylvania, contracted Penn E&R to completely redesign its water supply system.
-At the time, NWL needed about 250,000 gallons of potable water a day to meet the needs of its guests, plus another 250,000 for irrigation purposes.
-Due to the high iron concentration and low pH of the raw water at the resort, they had historically struggled to do so.
+FAYETTEVILLE, Pa. — Nemacolin Woodlands (NWL), a five-star resort, spa, and golf club in Fayetteville contracted Penn E&R to completely redesign its water supply system.
+NWL needed about 250,000 gallons of potable water a day for its guests, plus another 250,000 for irrigation purposes.
+The resort failed to meet those needs due to its raw water’s high iron concentration and low pH level.

-Penn E&R designed and built a virtually operator-independent water treatment system to convert soluble iron ions into insoluble iron hydroxide, and because a disruption in water supply could be devastating to the resort, the project was completed in just four short months.
+Penn E&R designed and built a virtually operator-independent water treatment system to convert soluble iron ions into insoluble iron hydroxide.
+Because a disruption in water supply could be devastating to the resort, the project was completed in just four short months.

 KEY PROJECT FEATURES INCLUDE: